cube-drone/tex_avery/vancouver_2029.md

 is trending at around 110 years.

-For people for whom a long natural life isn't in the cards, there's always becoming one of the Ancients.
-A variety of companies are quite happy to put your brain in a jar of nutrient-rich sludge and plug you into the internet, replacing your dying cells with fresh-grown new ones, all-but-perpetually.
-This is still expensive - it comes in at about $2000 a month, which is a lot considering how long you'll be paying for the service.
-You can always work it off, though - you'd be surprised how much you can make in your new life as the intelligence guiding a train or a telephone switching station.
+For people for whom a long natural life isn't in the cards, there's always the option of joining the Ancients.
+A variety of companies are quite happy to put a brain in a jar of nutrient-rich sludge and plug that brain into the internet, replacing its dying cells with fresh-grown new ones, all-but-perpetually.
+This is still expensive - it comes in at about $2000 a month, which is a lot considering how long it'll be paying for the service.
+The brain can always work it off, though - you'd be surprised at how much a brain can make in its new life as the intelligence guiding a train or a telephone switching station.

 We finally have immortality as an available option, and just like most brand-new technologies it is ridden with bugs, drastic failures, and only